-The Kings Historical Society meets at the Museum on the last Tuesday of each month at 7:30 pm (no meetings during June, July or August.)
+The Kings Historical Society meets at the Museum on the last Tuesday of April, May, September, October and November at 7:30 pm.
 Guest speakers are featured each month, refreshments are served and the public is invited to attend.
-For more info on our upcoming meeting in June please click here

-The Community and Family History Committee meets on the 2nd Thursday of each month at 7:30 pm on the Museum’s lower level.
+The Community and Family History Committee meets on the 2nd Wednesday of each month at 1:30 pm on the Museum’s lower level (from April-Nov).

 Board of Directors

-Interested in reading more about the Society?
+Interested in reading more about the Kings Historical Society?
 Our reports and newsletters are available to read – click here